In the Limestone Coast region, Agriculture, Forestry and Fishing is the largest employer, generating 7,601 FTE jobs in 2018/19.

 - A larger percentage of full-time equivalent local workers employed in Manufacturing (14.2% compared to 9.6%)

 - A smaller percentage of full-time equivalent local workers employed in Professional, Scientific and Technical Services (2.7% compared to 6.8%)

-The number of local workers in the full-time equivalent work in the Limestone Coast region increased by 534 between 2013/14 and 2018/19.
+The number of full-time equivalent local workers in the Limestone Coast region increased by increased by 534 between 2013/14 and 2018/19.

 The largest changes in the jobs held by the full-time equivalent local workers between 2013/14 and 2018/19 in the Limestone Coast region were for those employed in:

 - Health Care and Social Assistance (+278 full-time equivalent local workers)